gingerphoenix10/YARG-Xbox/README.md

 YARG (a.k.a.
 Yet Another Rhythm Game) is a free, open-source, plastic guitar game that is still in development.
 It supports guitar (five fret), drums (plastic or e-kit), vocals, pro-guitar, and more!
 YARG is still in active development, so there may be bugs and missing features.

+This is a fan-made fork of YARG made to run on Xbox One / Series consoles using the official Xbox Dev Mode application, with planned support for all compatible plastic instruments.

+> [!WARNING]
+>
+> Keep in mind, this fork is NOT complete yet, and may not be developed very well.
+I am not a professional programmer or game developer, so do not expect a perfect result.
+>
+> If you *do* encounter any bugs or have any suggestions however, feel free to report them to help out the project!
+(See [[✍️ Contributing and Credits](#️-contributing-and-credits)] below)

 ## 👉 Disclaimer

 > [!IMPORTANT]